 - Standard meters – These meters do not automatically send readings to your energy supplier, meaning that you are required to take your own readings and provide them to your supplier.
 To ensure your energy bills are accurate, you need to submit readings on a monthly basis.
 Once the most common type of energy meter, these meters are now being overlooked for smart meters.
 However, standard meters are still common amongst businesses with low electricity consumption.

 Other meters include Economy-7 and Economy-10 meters, which are classed as two-rate electricity meters.
 Put simply, this means that one rate is used to measure your daily usage and one rate for night-time consumption.

 There are also meters specifically for evening, weekend and night time consumption.
 These are designed to help businesses who operate mainly in one period of the day or night, such as bars and nightclubs.

 Your Kilo Volt Amperes [KVA] figure represents the total amount of electricity you can draw from the national grid at any one time.
 You will pay more if your KVA allowance is high.
 That makes this extremely important to know before signing a contract with a new energy supplier – if you’re not likely to use a huge amount of electricity you need to make sure you aren’t paying for a service you don’t require.

 While it’s pretty rare to have a high KVA figure, there are circumstances where it may be too high.
 For example, if you are in new premises, the previous tenant could have perhaps used lots more machinery than you – meaning the building’s KVA is set too high for your business.

-Another consideration is whether your electricity supply is single or three-phase – the difference being single phase relates to running things such as lighting and heating, whilst three-phase supply is more suitable for the running of heavy machinery.
+Another consideration is whether your electricity supply is single or 3-phase – the difference being single phase relates to running things such as lighting and heating, whilst a 3 phase power supply is more suitable for the running of heavy machinery.